How often do you use this type of product?

-When it comes to achieving a flawless complexion, the world of makeup offers us an array of tools to address specific skin concerns.
-Among these, two key players stand out: concealer and color corrector.
-These products may appear similar at first glance, but they serve distinct purposes in the quest for a flawless finish.
+When it comes to achieving a flawless complexion, the world of makeup luckily offers us an array of tools to address all our skin concerns.
+Among these face fixers, two key players stand out: concealer and color corrector.
+At first glance, concealers and correctors might look similar, but they both serve distinct purposes in the quest for a more even skin tone.

-But how do you decide which one is right for you and when to use?
-We asked the experts to tell us all.
-Whether you struggle with dark under-eye circles, redness, hyperpigmentation, or other skin imperfections, understanding the role of these products will empower you to choose the right weapon for your beauty arsenal.
+Corrector vs. concealer: How do you decide which one is right for you and when you should use each?
+We asked two makeup experts to tell us all.
+Whether you struggle with dark under-eye circles, redness, hyperpigmentation, or something else entirely, understanding the role of concealer vs. corrector will empower you to choose the right weapon for your beauty arsenal.

 Elaina Badro is a celebrity makeup artist.